-- For anticoagulation you MUST take one 81mg aspirin daily for two weeks first to help prevent blood clots.
-This is the only mandatory medication. - For constipation over the counter remedies such as Colace or Miralax as needed.
-Both the anesthesia and the pain medication can cause constipation. - For pain A narcotic pain medication (Norco) will be prescribed for you if it is deemed safe with your history and allergies.
-Use only if needed.
-Try to manage your pain with ice and Tylenol and use the narcotic sparingly.
+- For anticoagulation-if you are >19yo, you must take one 81mg aspirin twice a day for two weeks to help prevent blood clots - For antiinflammation meloxicam 15mg once a day for four weeks as tolerated for post-op inflammation - For nausea Zofran (ondansetron) as needed.
+This was sent to your pharmacy on file. - For pain a narcotic pain medication (Norco) will be prescribed for you if it is deemed safe with your history and allergies.
+Due to risk of addiction, use only if needed.
+Try to manage your pain with ice, ibuprofen, and Tylenol and use the narcotic sparingly.
 Some patients find they do not need the narcotic at all.
 Common side effects such constipation, nausea and cognitive impairment may occur.
-Tylenol can be used as a step-down medication and is recommended as soon as possible.
+Tylenol and ibuprofen can be used as stepdown medications and are recommended as soon as possible.
+It is very common to use the pain medication at night to help sleep better or around the time of therapy so you can participate more comfortably. - For constipation over the counter remedies such as Colace or Miralax as needed.
+Both the anesthesia and the pain medication can cause constipation.